abdojulari/transcript-editor/project/nsw-state-library-amplify/pages/about.md

 ## Contacts

-If you would like to know more about Amplify or find information about other digital volunteering projects, you can visit the [State Library website](http://www.sl.nsw.gov.au) or send us an email at [web.development@sl.nsw.gov.au](mailto:web.development@sl.nsw.gov.au).
+If you would like to know more about Amplify or find information about other digital volunteering projects, you can visit the [State Library website](http://www.sl.nsw.gov.au) or send us an email at [digital.volunteering@sl.nsw.gov.au](mailto:digital.volunteering@sl.nsw.gov.au).

 Media enquiries: [(02) 9273 1566](tel:+61292731566) or [media.library@sl.nsw.gov.au](media.library@sl.nsw.gov.au)